happydpc/ember/notes.md

 Ok so i have created the renderable and it works. there's a triangle on the screen. great. now I have to actually think this thing through.
-I've recently been reading the mythical man month and specifically about the second-system effect.
-Basically, the second system an engineer builds tends to be bloated and over engineered because of overconfidence.
+I've recently been reading the mythical man month and specifically about the second-manager effect.
+Basically, the second manager an engineer builds tends to be bloated and over engineered because of overconfidence.
 I'm especially interested in keeping this as lightweight as possible because I want it to be efficient.
 That being said, I'm genuinely unsure I even have enough experience to know whether or not i'm over engineering a solution.
-Currently, there's a core application, and it spins up a physics system and a render system.
-Neither of those systems currently do a single thing.
+Currently, there's a core application, and it spins up a physics manager and a render manager.
+Neither of those managers currently do a single thing.
 Currently, the main context and loop exists inside the main application class.
 I believe the reason for that is elsewhere in these notes.
 The rendering module holds geometries and renderables, and the renderables can be created and rendered.
 The question sort of naturally becomes how do I render multiple objects?
 How should I store them?
 How should I render them?
-What is the purpose of a render system in the first place? in trying to answer these, am I going to over engineer this?
+What is the purpose of a render manager in the first place? in trying to answer these, am I going to over engineer this?
 I don't think so.
 I don't think I am smart enough to over engineer anything.